minimarcel/protogo/README.md

 server,err := protogo.Listen(port, telnet.NewServer(welcome))
 ```

-The `SeverHandler` is created by invoking `telnet.NewServer`, that accept only one argument, the `telnet.WelcomeHandler` in charge of warmly welcome all new connections.
+The `SeverHandler` is created by invoking `telnet.NewServer`, that accept only one argument, the `telnet.WelcomeHandler` in charge of warmly welcoming all new connections.
 (This part is described bellow.)

 ### Telnet Requests

-This implementation of a **Telnet Server** considere that you will encounter two kinds of requests :
+This implementation of a **Telnet Server** considere that you will encounter two types of requests :

 - A single `Line` request, representing commonly a `Command`
 - A bunch of `Data`